-- 5. Our Life Insurance benefit is \$50,000 for active employees under age 65, a reduced amount for active employees over 65 and \$5,000 for retired members. - 6.
-Our Long Term Disability insurance premiums went up in 2014 due to our raising the minimum payout to \$1,000 per month, not subject to offset by social security or pension disability payments. - Our Vision Benefit is one of our most popular benefits.
+- 4. Total income is the contract rate plus investment income. - 5.
+Our Life Insurance Benefit is \$50,000 for active employees under age 65, a reduced amount for active employees over 65 and \$5,000 for retired members. - 6.
+Our Long Term Disability insurance premiums went up in 2014 due to our raising the minimum payout to \$1,000 per month, not subject to offset by social security or pension disability payments. - 7.
+Our Vision Benefit is one of our most popular benefits.
 The allowance for "out-of-network" providers is now \$150, and equivalent improvements went into the "panel" contract.
 At present, unless you insist on designer frames, you should be able to get a pair of glasses for free from any optician who is part of the Davis Vision panel.
-Those of us still actively employed can also get a second pair, VDT glasses, at the same time, with a form from your employer. - 8.
-Our Superimposed Major Medical benefit is one of our self-insured benefits.
+Those of us still actively employed can also get a second pair, VDT glasses, at the same time, with a form from your employer.

+- 8. Our Superimposed Major Medical benefit is one of our self-insured benefits.
 The SMMP helps with excessive hospital and drug bills. - 9.
 Our Dental Coverage is handled by Self-Insured Dental Services of Valley Stream, Long Island and they have done a very good job.
 Their Metrodent panel provides a long list of dentists and the costs are controlled.
-Controlling cost is very important for a selfinsured fund, but it is not the only issue.
+Controlling cost is very important for a self-insured fund, but it is not the only issue.